 Psychology Today – Inside The Criminal Mind Blog

-The criminal psychology blog of Dr Stanton E. Samenow taking a closer look at the dark side of the criminal mind.
+The criminal psychology blog of Dr. Stanton E. Samenow, takes a closer look at the dark side of the criminal mind.
 Fascinating articles on a range of crime psychology topics and areas.

-The crime blog of the Pat Brown Criminal Profiling Agency exploring criminal cases and true crimes.
+The crime blog of the Pat Brown Criminal Profiling Agency explores criminal cases and true crimes.
 With comments encouraged this is an active site with in-depth articles for discussion.

 Psychology Today – Wicked Deeds Blog

-The crime blog of criminology professor Dr Scott Bonn examining criminal motives and the criminal mind.
+The crime blog of criminology professor Dr. Scott Bonn examines criminal motives and the criminal mind.
 With articles ranging from female killers to profiling, this is a fascinating blog to follow.

 Psychology Today – The Human Equation Blog

-Dr Joni E Johnston’s blog looking at the dark side of human nature, with a special emphasis on women and crime including female serial killers, Munchausen by proxy, cult leaders, and the psychology of evil.
+Dr. Joni E Johnston’s blog looks at the dark side of human nature, with a special emphasis on women and crime including female serial killers, Munchausen by proxy, cult leaders, and the psychology of evil.

 Investigative Crime & Forensics Websites